Electoral district of Brunswick

 The electoral district of Brunswick is an electorate of the Victorian Legislative Assembly.
 It covers an area of 14 sqkm in inner northern Melbourne, and includes the suburbs of Brunswick, Brunswick East, Carlton North, Fitzroy North, Princes Hill and parts of Brunswick West.
 It lies within the Northern Metropolitan Region of the upper house, the Legislative Council.

-Historically a very safe seat for the Labor Party, Brunswick has in recent elections seen an increase in support for the Greens, who won the seat at the 2018 election.
+Historically a very safe seat for the Labor Party, Brunswick has in recent elections seen an increase in support for the Greens, who won the seat in 2018 and retained it at the 2022 election.

 The seat has had three periods of existence.
 The seat was first formed in 1904 and abolished in 1955, recreated in 1976 and abolished again in 1992, and again re-established in 2002.
-It has always been held for Labor, apart from two months in 1955 when incumbent MP Peter Randles defected to the Australian Labor Party (Anti-Communist) in the Australian Labor Party split of 1955.
+Prior to 2018, the seat was always held by Labor, apart from two months in 1955 when incumbent MP Peter Randles defected to the Australian Labor Party (Anti-Communist) in the Australian Labor Party split of 1955.

 Brunswick was first won in 1904 by Labor candidate Frank Anstey.
 Anstey resigned to enter federal politics in 1910, forcing a by-election which was won by former Brunswick mayor James Jewell.
 Jewell was member for Brunswick for 39 years, and served for 25 years as either Government or Opposition Whip.
 Jewell died in office in 1949, necessitating a by-election, which was won for Labor by Peter Randles.
 Randles resigned from the Labor Party and joined the new Australian Labor Party (Anti-Communist) in the 1955 Labor split, but Brunswick was abolished that year and he contested and lost the new seat of Brunswick West.